Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 “The humans in Japan are very welcoming.
 Very, very, very beneficial,” she said.
 “The Japanese are usually very quiet and don’t get excited.
 But the people (at the games) are very excited and satisfied to look at us.”

-In Kumamoto, Laure Maysonnave, from Pau, in southwestern France, said she came for 2 weeks in Japan and her sister, brother, dad, and mom.
-The five, who were in Kumamoto to watch France tackle Tonga, additionally deliberate to go to Kyoto and Hiroshima earlier than touring to Tokyo and Yokohama.
+In Kumamoto, Laure Maysonnave, from Pau, in southwestern France, said she came for two weeks in Japan with her sister, brother, dad, and mom.
+The five in Kumamoto to watch France tackle Tonga deliberated going to Kyoto and Hiroshima earlier than touring Tokyo and Yokohama.

 Maysonnave stated the family had enjoyed sampling extraordinary forms of Japanese delicacies.
 However, it had been specifically inspired by the hospitality they had acquired from everyday human beings.